striblab/strib-svelte-vite-template/README.md

 ## Strib webfonts

-The licenses for the webfonts used on the Star Tribune mean they can only be served from startribune.com URLs, meaning they are blocked from localhost while you are developing.
-To get around this, the template app serves the fonts from the `public/` directory.
-That means you need a `strib-webfonts/` folder with all the relevant font files inside the `public/`, which you can get from someone who already has them.
+The licenses for webfonts used by the Star Tribune stipulate the fonts can only be served from startribune.com URLs, meaning they are blocked from localhost while you are developing.
+To get around this, run the shell script `npm run get-fonts` to download .woff font files directly to the `/public/strib-webfonts/` directory.
+The local webfonts themselves and the webfont SCSS file that references them are excluded from build and deploy processes.
+If deployed to static.startribune.com, Star Tribune webfonts will render as they normally should without the need for local font files.

 ## Deploying